james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 &nbsp;
 Trees are another common data structure in the Ruby programming language, and they play a similar role as an array and hash data structure.
 However, trees are different from arrays and hashes by the way that they store and structure the stored data in a non-linear way.
 A tree data structure is a top down structure, unlike the arrays and hashes which are left to right.
 The tree is structured with a root at the very top, and with nodes branching off the root below to the left, and to the right.
 The nodes which branch off the branches above are called children, as they are descendents of the branches above.
 Because the tree is structured literally like the structure of a tree in the real world, the term used for searching the tree is "tree traversal", which is different from searching a linear index like a hash or an array.
+&nbsp;
+&nbsp;
+#### **Reasons for using a Tree**
 A reason for using a tree over a linear data structure such as a hash or an array is because the tree traversal takes a short amount of time to insert and delete data.
 On the other hand, trees may become lopsided (on the left or the right side) and this could lead to problems with the data structure.
+Another reason a programmer may opt to us a tree over other data structure types is due to the hierarchical nature of a tree.
+If a particular data set requires the the data to be structured in a hierarchical manner, the tree might be the perfect option for this use case.
+Indeed, it is important to weigh the pros and cons of using a tree, and to determine if your data set requires a more linear approach like a hash and array, or a hierarchical structure like a tree.

 *Source https://www.programiz.com/dsa/trees*
 Source for Trees - https://w3.cs.jmu.edu/spragunr/CS240_F12/ConciseNotes.pdf - page 93